dylanebert/lunarsite/README.md

 Don't edit any html directly.
 Instead, modify publications.xml

+Publications will automatically populate the project and papers pages from here.
 Each publication entry should have the following format:
 ```
   <publication>
     <project>Project name to filter under, which much be present in projects.xml</project>